tang-amy/GeisingerLab/CRISPRi/README.md

     Column 10: target strand (template or non-template) Column 11: Distance (tss to the beginning / end of SGR sequence, whichever is longer) Column 11: SGR sequence
+    Column 12: Seed number (total occurance of the 12 bp region preceeding PAM plus "NGG" in the entire genome)
    ```